 Complete Health Indicator Report of Sexual Violence

-Numerator__Adult Rape Rate__: Number of rapes reported to law enforcement that meet the '''revised''' definition. __Female Rape Rate__: Number of rapes reported to law enforcement that meet the '''legacy''' definition. __Female Student Rape Percentage__: Number of youth who reported ever experiencing forced sexual intercourse.
+Numerator__Rape Revised__: Number of rapes reported to law enforcement that meet the '''revised''' definition. __Rape Legacy__: Number of rapes reported to law enforcement that meet the '''legacy''' definition.

-Denominator__Adult Rape Rate__: Total number of adult persons in Utah. __Female Rape Rate__: Total number of female adult persons in Utah. __Female Student Rape Percentage__: Total number of surveyed females grades 9-12 in Utah.
+Denominator__Rape Revised__: Total number of adult persons in Utah. __Rape Legacy__: Total number of adult persons in Utah.

 Data Interpretation Issues'''Revised Definition''': Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim reported to law enforcement. [[br]]'''Legacy Definition''': Forcible rape is the carnal knowledge of a female forcibly and against her will.
 Assaults and attempts to commit rape by force or threat of force are also included; however, statutory rape (without force) and other sex offenses are excluded.
 At the state level, the Federal Bureau of Investigation Uniform Crime Reporting Program began reporting the revised definition in 2013.
 They stopped reporting the legacy definition at the state level in 2016.
-At the state and local level, the Utah Department of Public Safety Bureau of Criminal Identification (BCI) began reporting the revised definition in 2016.
 Statistics vary because of differences in how rape is defined and how data is collected.
 The rape rate includes only those that have been reported to law enforcement and is an underestimate of the actual rape rate.
 Some law enforcement agencies do not submit a full 12 months of data and some agencies do not submit any data at all.
 The numerator of the rate is by county of occurrence, not county of residence.

 How Are We Doing?In 2016, an estimated 23.2% of rape or sexual assault were reported to police.^1^ This clearly indicates that sexual violence rates are under reported.
 It is important to keep this in mind when referring to federal and state crime reports and statistics.
-Among Utah female high school students, the 2017 Youth Risk Behavior Survey showed that 15.0% have been physically forced to have sexual intercourse when they did not want to, and 6.9% of male high school students.
+Among Utah high schools, 14.3% of students report experiencing sexual violence in the past 12 months.
+Additionally, 7.3% of students experienced forced sexual intercourse.
 National research estimates that eight out of ten rape victims report they were first raped before they turned 25, and four out of ten rape victims report they were first raped before their 18th birthday.^2^ From 2016 to 2018, Utah Department of Safety reported that Duchesne, Salt Lake, and Tooele counties had significantly higher reported rape rates than the state rate of 44.3 per 100,000 female population.^3^ Rape affects the quality of life and may have lasting consequences for victims.
 In the 2018 Behavioral Risk Factor Surveillance Survey, 14.7% of respondents indicated that they experienced a form of sexual abuse as a child.
 This was significantly higher for females (19.8%) compared to males (9.4%).^4^ In 2018, those who report lifetime rape were significantly more likely to have seven or more poor mental health days (42.8% vs. 15.5%), miss more than seven days of work or activities (28.6% vs. 13.4%), have difficulty concentrating or remembering (26.5% vs. 9.1%), binge drink (16.6% vs. 10.2%), smoke every day (13.4% vs. 4.9%), have difficulty doing errands alone (15.9% vs. 3.5%), and have poor health (6.8% vs. 3.1%) compared to those who have not experienced lifetime rape.^4^ The 2016 Utah Behavioral Risk Factor Surveillance System showed that the majority of rape victims (87.8%) previously knew their perpetrator, only 3.9% reported they were on a first date, 2.0% reported they knew the person for less than 24 hours, and 6.3% reported their perpetrator was a complete stranger.^4^ [[br]] [[br]] ---- 1) Morgan, R., Kena, G. (2018).
 Criminal Victimization, 2016: Revised.
 Accessed 10/31/2019: [https://www.bjs.gov/content/pub/pdf/cv16.pdf]. [[br]] 2) Breiding, M. J., Smith, S. G., Basile, K. C., Walters, M. L., Chen, J., & Merrick, M. T. (2014, September 5).
 Prevalence and characteristics of sexual violence, stalking, and intimate partner violence victimization - National Intimate Partner and Sexual Violence Survey, United States, 2011.
 Morbidity and Mortality Weekly Report, 63(SS08), 1-18.
 Retrieved from [https://www.cdc.gov/mmwr/preview/mmwrhtml/ss6308a1.htm].[[br]] 3) Utah Department of Public Safety.
 Bureau of Criminal Identification CIU 2016-2018 Reports.
 Salt Lake City, UT.
 Accessed: 10/31/2019: [https://bci.utah.gov/utah-crime-statistics/]. [[br]] 4) Utah Behavioral Risk Factor Surveillance System.
 Sexual Violence [Data file].
 Retrieved from: Utah Department of Health. [[br]]

 What Is Being Done?The Utah Department of Health Violence and Injury Prevention Program (VIPP) and the Utah Coalition Against Sexual Assault (UCASA) collaborated in 1999 to enlist individuals, organizations, and agencies to participate in a statewide multi-disciplinary council addressing sexual violence.
 In 2003, the Utah Sexual Violence Council (USVC) was formed.
 The USVC still exists today and functions as a multi-disciplinary, statewide advisory council that promotes a climate where sexual violence is addressed as a priority issue that impacts all Utah communities.
 Its vision is to change social norms and improve Utah's understanding of the overwhelming significance of this public health, social service, and criminal justice problem.
 Since 2000, the VIPP has received Rape Prevention and Education Grant funding from the U.S. Centers for Disease Control and Prevention.
 The intent of the program is to work on the outer-levels of the social ecology (community, societal) and use approaches informed by identified risk and protective factors to reduce perpetration of sexual violence.
 In 2016 and 2017, the Utah State Legislature appropriated funds from the Temporary Assistance for Needy Families (TANF) Program, housed by the Utah Department of Workforce Services.
 These funds aim to expand the ongoing primary prevention efforts, by increasing the number of projects in underserved regions of the state, as well as increasing programming for underserved communities, including rural communities, tribal communities, LGBTQ populations, and underserved and high risk groups.
 In 2019, the Legislature appropriated one-time one-year state general funds for the prevention of sexual and intimate partners violence.
 These funds are supporting the implementation of prevention efforts in seven communities, as well as the organization of a state collaborative effort to scale prevention work across the state.
 Prevention efforts in Utah focus on reducing risk factors and increasing protective factors for sexual violence.^1^ These factors are associated with sexual violence, but may not be a direct cause of victimization or perpetration.
 Priority risk and protective factors in Utah include: societal norms that support violence and sexual violence; harmful norms around masculinity and femininity; lack of skill in solving problems non-violently; societal and community support and connectedness; and emotional health and connectedness. [[br]] [[br]] ---- 1) Centers for Disease Control and Prevention.
 Sexual Violence: Risk and Protective Factors.
 Atlanta, GA: National Center for Injury Prevention and Control, Division of Violence Prevention, 2017.
 Accessed 10/20/2017: [https://www.cdc.gov/violenceprevention/sexualviolence/riskprotectivefactors.html].